JulioJu/medicalCentre/README.md

 * Check my issue https://github.com/jhipster/generator-jhipster/issues/7302#issuecomment-373763536
 * TODO.
 For GET, add infinite scroll (example on JHipster).
 * Add an eventSuscriber to subscribe to modifications (example on JHipster).
+* Maybe use paramMap instead of params as explained https://angular.io/guide/router

 # Observables
 * I've wrote a good example to understand Observer and Observable with RxJS.